 \subsection{Modeling basic systems of agents}

 We start with deriving the moment dynamics for systems where the dynamics of each individual is governed only by a spatial vector field.
 The main purpose of this is to illustrate the theory, but it is also applicable to some applications such as crowd evacuation in a domain with obstacles \cite{ge2000new} and movement analysis for a particle accelerator \cite{wiedemann2015particle}.
-In the next subsection we will also extend this framework for more general multi-agent systems.
+In the next subsections we extend this framework to more general multi-agent systems.

 Let the dynamics of each individual be governed by